p2irc/UDA4POC/README.md

 For this experiment, we randomly selected 80% of the images from the CVPPP dataset and merged them with the images from the KOMATSUNA dataset.
 The remaining 20% of the source domain is used for validation.
 With this setting, we trained our model for 150 epochs.
 The figure below shows the prediction of our model vs a vanilla U-Net based baseline model.

-![DA leaf counting sample output](Images/sample_output.png) *Sample density map estimations from the adapted model in the leaf counting task*
+![DA leaf counting sample output](Images/sample_output.png) *Sample density map estimations from the adapted model in the leaf counting task.
+From left to right: Input image, baseline prediciton, our model's prediction*

 ## How to use?
 To train the UDA4POC model